 Addiction is a condition that causes someone to constantly seek and use a harmful substance or drug.
-They continue to seek these harmful behaviors despite knowing the consequences and despite seeing how their behaviors affect the ones around them.
+They continue to seek these harmful behaviors despite knowing the consequences and seeing how their behaviors affect the ones around them.

 Nobody intends to develop an addiction, but every time a drug is abused the dependence grows.